01satria/LauncherAppv2/README.md

 ## Features

 ### 🏠 Home Screen
 Grid or list layout, toggle app names on/off, hide apps you don't want cluttering your drawer.
-Long press any app for quick actions such pin, hide, or uninstall without ever leaving the home screen.
+Long press any app for quick actions such as pin, hide, or uninstall without ever leaving the home screen.

 ### 📌 Dock
 Pin up to 4 favorite apps for instant access.
 Your avatar lives here too, tap to open the Dashboard, long press for Settings.

+### 🧩 Home Widgets
+Add widgets directly to your home screen to glance at live information without opening anything.
+Three widgets are available: **Clock** (large time + date display), **Date** (calendar-style day card), and **Battery** (live charge level with a color-coded bar that turns red when low and green while charging).

 ### 💬 Chat
 A lightweight personal assistant that knows your name, greets you by time of day, and keeps your conversation alive throughout the session.